Fort Alden |

 (Schoharie Crossing State Historic Site)

-This was the first British fort built in the Five Nations Confederacy, at the Lower Mohawk Castle (4), aka Ti-on-non-to-gen (2) or I-dan-de-ro-ga (1700 - 1775).
+This was the first British fort built within the Five Nations Confederacy, at the Lower Mohawk Castle (7), aka I-con-de-ro-ga (1700 - 1775).
 It was a 150-foot square log fort with a 12-foot high palisade surrounding 30 cabins.
 A two-story 24-foot square blockhouse was at each corner.
 In the center of the fort was a one-story 24-foot square stone chapel (Queen Anne Chapel), built in 1741, the log-lined basement being used as a powder magazine.
-It was torn down in 1826.
 Improvements to the fort were made in 1755.
 Troops were also posted at the Mohawk Indian village nearby.
 A two-story stone parsonage was built in 1734 one mile away from the original fort site, which was also palisaded by the Patriots during the American Revolution.
 The old fort was partially rebuilt after a fire in 1773 destroyed portions of it.
 It was finally torn down for the construction of the Erie Canal in 1820.
 The chapel itself was not torn down until 1822.
 Stone from the chapel was used for the Schoharie Creek "Guard Lock" of the Erie Canal.
 The nearby parsonage still exists.
 Stone foundations of the Queen Anne Chapel are located buried underneath the Schoharie Crossing SHS visitor center parking lot.
-The Mohawk Castle here was the last settled Mohawk Indian village in the valley.
+See also Vrooman (1951)

 Old Fort Johnson (1)